JONGHYEOK667/CarND-LaneLines-P1/writeup_template.md

    - Most of camera supplyer has supplied 3rd order polynomial coefficient for road condition.
      It could descript about curved, curved to straight, straight to curved case

-  2. Staced or Augmented data for polynomial fitting
+  2. Stacked or Augmented data for polynomial fitting
-   - 'hough_lines' calculate only initial point and end point. for curv fitting, Augmented is needed not only each point of line but also intepolated point of each segment
+   - 'hough_lines' calculate only initial point and end point. for curve fitting, Augmented is needed not only each point of line but also interpolated point of each segment